Colson Montgomery: Professional career

-Montgomery was selected by the Chicago White Sox in the first round with the 22nd overall selection of the 2021 Major League Baseball draft.
+The Chicago White Sox selected Montgomery in the first round with the 22nd overall selection of the 2021 Major League Baseball draft.
 He signed with the White Sox for a $3 million signing bonus.
 He made his professional debut with the Rookie-level Arizona Complex League White Sox.
-Over 104 at-bats in 26 games, Montgomery slashed .287/.396/.362 with seven doubles and seven RBIs.
-He was assigned to the Kannapolis Cannon Ballers of the Single-A Carolina League to begin the 2022 season.
+Over 104 at-bats in 26 games, Montgomery slashed .287/.396/.362 with seven doubles and seven RBI.

+Montgomery was assigned to the Kannapolis Cannon Ballers of the Single-A Carolina League to begin the 2022 season.
 He was promoted to the Winston-Salem Dash of the High-A South Atlantic League in late June.
 Montgomery was promoted once again in mid-August to the Birmingham Barons of the Double-A Southern League.
-Over 96 games between the three teams, he slashed .274/.381/.429 with 11 home runs, 47 RBIs, and 17 doubles.
+Over 96 games between the three teams, he slashed .274/.381/.429 with 11 home runs, 47 RBI, and 17 doubles.
+He opened the 2023 season on the injured list with oblique and back injuries.
+Montgomery returned to play in early June, playing ten games with the Arizona League White Sox before being assigned to the Dash.
+In late July, he was promoted to Birmingham.
+Over 64 games, he batted .287 with eight home runs and 37 RBI.
+After the season, he was selected to play in the Arizona Fall League for the Glendale Desert Dogs.

+Montgomery was assigned to the Charlotte Knights of the Triple-A International League to open the 2024 season.
+In 130 games, he slashed .214/.329/.381 with 18 home runs, 63 RBI, and eight stolen bases.
+On November 19, 2024, the White Sox added Montgomery to their 40-man roster to protect him from the Rule 5 draft.

+Montgomery was optioned to Triple-A Charlotte to begin the 2025 season, batting .218/.298/.435 with 11 home runs, 30 RBI, and two stolen bases over 55 games.
+On July 4, 2025, Montgomery was promoted to the major leagues for the first time.
+On July 22, Montgomery hit his first career home run off of Bryan Baker of the Tampa Bay Rays.